robertgeddis/marketing_analysis/README.md

 * **Lead Quality & Conversion:** Analyzing the quality of traffic by tracking conversion rates from initial landing to final customer status.

 ## 🛠 Technical Features
-* **Multi-Source Integration:** Joining web analytics data with internal CRM data to provide a holistic view of the lifecycle funnel.
+* **Multi-Source Integration:** Joining external API data with internal databases to provide a holistic view of the lifecycle funnel.
 * **Scalable CTEs:** Using Common Table Expressions to ensure that complex marketing logic remains maintainable and easy to audit.
 * **Performance Tracking:** Queries designed to feed into Tableau dashboards for real-time stakeholder reporting.